Is The Teplo Worth Buying?

 Introduction

 NOTE: This piece brings more opinion than I have in the past.
-Its conjecture and thought provides only those from my own mind and does not contain influences from any vendor, other bloggers or promotional agents.
-At the end of this post you will find that I have preordered a Teplo brewer and why.
+Its conjecture and thought provide only those from my own mind and do not contain influences from any vendor, other bloggers, or promotional agents.
+At the end of this post, you will find that I have preordered a Teplo brewer and why.

 Backstory